PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 > <sup> **3** </sup>To console those who mourn in Zion, To give them beauty for ashes, The oil of joy for mourning, The garment of praise for the spirit of heaviness; That they may be called trees of righteousness, The planting of the LORD, that He may be glorified.”\
 > — Isaiah 61:1-3

-The passage speaks about the "favorable year of the Lord", or in other words, about the year of Jubilee.
-It speaks of One who has been anointed by God to proclaim good tidings to the poor, healing to the brokenhearted, and liberty to the captives.

-The year of Jubilee in the Old Testament was a shadow of something to come, the reality of which is Jesus Christ (Colossians 2:16-17).
+This passage speaks of One anointed by God to bring good news to the poor, healing to the brokenhearted, and liberty to the captives—One who came to proclaim "the favorable year of the Lord," the year of Jubilee.
+The Lord Jesus Himself is proclaiming liberty to us!
+"He came and preached peace to you who were far off and to those who were near" (Ephesians 2:17).
+The year of Jubilee in the Old Testament foreshadows something to come, the reality of which is Jesus Christ (Colossians 2:16-17).
 The Lord Jesus Himself is the true Jubilee—the One who came to set the captives free, and to proclaim the favorable year of the Lord!

 As recounted in the gospel of Luke, the Lord Jesus entered the Synagogue and opened the scroll of Isaiah.